xiaow6/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

   3. Algorithm:
      1. Creative algorithms has appeared that changed the way NN works.
         - For example using RELU function is so much better than using SIGMOID function in training a NN because it helps with the vanishing gradient problem.
+- The faster algorithm and better hardware make the entire Deep learning community grow faster as you can have an experimental result from your idea and code in a shorter time.

   ​